 CA Senate Bill 100 established a landmark policy requiring renewable energy and zero-carbon resources to supply 100 percent of electric retail sales to end-use customers by 2045.
-To meet this goal, the joint California Energy Commission, California Public Utilities Commission, California Air Resources Board SB

-100 report estimated a need for an additional 70,000 megawatts (MW) of utility-scale solar to come online by 2045 (CEC 2021).
-Notably, the report's Core Scenario assumed high electrification demand but did not factor in any advances in renewable technology or in tools to manage peak load, so this estimate can properly be considered conservative.
+To meet this goal, the California Energy Commission, California Public Utilities Commission, California Air Resources Board SB 100 Joint Agency Report estimated a need for an additional 70,000 megawatts (MW) of utility-scale solar to come online by 2045 in its Core Scenario (CEC 2021).
+Notably, the Core Scenario assumed high electrification demand but did not factor in any advances in renewable technology or in tools to manage peak load, so this estimate can properly be considered conservative.